eduasinco/my-beloved-country/README.md

 ## MY BELOVED COUNTRY

-This app is as simple and precise as it can be.
-It presents a list of the countries obtained from the https://restcountries.eu/ API and it has a country and region filter that can be used dynamically.
+This app is a simple and humble site where a list of the countries obtained from the https://restcountries.eu/ API is being showed  with its respective country and region filters that can be used dynamically.

 The app is built with a responsive design pattern that allows to reshape the structure of the views when the size of the window changes.